 Prior to each order, the Inventory Manager should update the forecast, LTD and Safety Stock levels.
 This is crucial to inventory optimization.
 Without this step, you are simply sleep-walking through inventory management and missing what the market is telling you.

-Write-down inventory
+Write-down Inventory

 Most companies tend to build up inventory over time.
 Older products go unsold yet par values get stuck and are rarely re-adjusted when sales decrease etc. Additionally, there is little incentive to write down inventory as it reduces your asset value and hurts your balance sheet.
 But the costs are there – even if you don’t measure it.